**This article may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 In the morning, as promised, our new friend took us across the lake in his fishing boat to the southern-most tip of the island.
 This is not the main southern port where the village is, but a smaller dock closer to the Yampupata peninsula.
 From here, our guidebook and friends had told us there was a trail that led to our left.
 However, no such trail existed and we ended up essentially scaling a cliff with heavy packs on our backs.
 I do not recommend this!
 Instead, take the well-marked trail that leads right and use that to get to the top of the ridge.
 There, you will find the actually existing trail that leads where you want to go.
 We eventually (miraculously) did survive and make it to the top of the ridge and the trail.
 From there, we hiked to the main southern village on the island, Yumani.
 Lots of hostels and restaurants are here if you want to “glamp” for a bit and grab a warm bite to eat.

 From the town, the main Inca trail on the island, the “Ruta Sagrada,” leads further onto the island.
 You’ll have to pass through a few Boleterías to purchase “tickets” for about 10-15Bs.
 A bit of a pain, but put a smile on and support the local economy!
 About the time you reach a sign that says “Welcome to Challa,” you will veer to the left on a smaller trail that will take you toward your campsite for the night which is beside the far north bay of the island.
 Enjoy the trek through the pastures of sheep until you get back to the water’s edge.
-We were told we would be camping on the “playa” here, but instead of meeting a nice beach like the previous night, we met with a lot of pebbles and rocks… not exactly ideal for a tent.
+We had planned to camp on the playa here, but instead of meeting a nice beach like the previous night, we met with a lot of pebbles and rocks… not exactly ideal for a tent.
 We decided to camp on the plain between the hills instead.
 A beautiful ending to a beautiful, if slightly unpredictable, second day.